fanzhenxuan/RoboSPA/README.md

 - `_traj_data/episode0.pkl` stores additional trajectory-related data.
 - `scene_info.json` stores scene information for the task.
 - `seed.txt` stores the random seed used for the task.

-## Notes

-- `envs` contains the task implementation code.
-- `data` contains the collected demonstration data for the corresponding tasks.
-- Each task currently contains only one trajectory: `episode0`.
-- The task names in `data` correspond to the task implementation files in `envs`.